 Role of the innate immune system

 Zebrafish embryos develop functional innate immunity one day after fertilization.
-Expression of molecules involved in inflammation and innate immune cell migration are expressed during embryogenesis in specific tissues, which are poised to respond to potential infections and tissue damage.
+Molecules involved in inflammation and innate immune cell migration are expressed during embryogenesis in specific tissues, which are poised to respond to potential infections and tissue damage.
 We have established a protocol for the study of the rapid innate immune response to sterile injury (see movie and our papers: d’Alençon et al., 2010 and Moya-Díaz et al., 2014).
 We are analyzing which signaling molecules are implicated in this response, as well as in resolution of inflammation.
-We are also examining the role of immunity in regeneration (Carrillo et al., 2016) and the genetic components implicated in macrophage and neutrophil function.
+We are also examining the role of immunity in regeneration (Carrillo et al., 2016; Morales and Allende, 2019) and the genetic components implicated in macrophage and neutrophil function.

 Research on killifish (work at the CGR)